An Educational Philosophy that Works

 In our attempts to find a philosophy of education that works for our families, we can feel batted around by the strong gusts of the latest curricula, the current trends in home education, the program that solved whatever schooling bugaboo over which we agonized.

-Usually no family has just one principle by which it functions and most of the time, we operate by a collection of tidbits (math books recommended by Mary, a writing program discovered by a google search, philosophy expressed in that one good homeschooling book we happened upon in the library, personal hunches, comments made by our husbands, anxieties fostered by in-laws, and so on).
+Usually no family has just one principle by which it functions and most of the time, we operate by a collection of tidbits:

-Somewhere in that mix are the feelings, needs and opinions of our children, failed ideals, nursing babies, pregnancy hormones, memories of school, a very messy house and a need for a hot long shower.
+And somewhere in that mix are the feelings of our children, a messy house, and a need for a long hot shower!

 Two things: inspiration and guilt.